justinchoi001/liferay-learn-0/docs/en/using-the-liferay-dxp-service/introduction-to-the-liferay-dxp-service.md

 To apply hotfixes, add the hotfix ZIP file to one of the folders in `hotfix/` within the Liferay DXP service directory.
 When you deploy this change, the hotfix is applied to the Liferay DXP instance.

-For example, you can deploy a hotfix to your dev environment with a structure like the following:
+For example, you can deploy a hotfix to your development environment with a structure like the following:

 	lcp
     └──	liferay